p4535992/foundryvtt-active-effect-manager-lib/README.md

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

+### NOTE

+In compliance with the licenses, some piece of code of some feature has been inserted by other projects that I describe in detail in the "Credits" department of this README, **I invite you to support these developers**.

+My aim is not to take credit for their work, I just don't want to install 100 modules for 100 features which then collide with each other, every single external feature can be disabled in the settings of this module to allow the use of modules between them .

 ## Installation

 It's always easiest to install modules from the in game add-on browser.